pdkim/08-sql-intro-and-postgres/08-CRUD-testing.md

 ## Lab 8 - Testing CRUD operations in the console

+### Steps to test Create, Read, Update and Delete operations once server.js is complete.
+---
 ### Create a record (POST)

 Go into the **psql** shell and enter `SELECT COUNT(*) from articles;` to view the current number of records in the table.
 Then, in the browser console: